Reversible Coalescing-Fragmentating Wasserstein Dynamics on the Real Line: Appendix

 \item there exists $c>b$ such that $\xi(b)=\xi(c)$ and, consequently, $g(b)=g(c-)$. \end{itemize} Indeed, if there exist both $a$ and $c$ such that $a<b<c$ and $\xi(a)=\xi(b)=\xi(c)$ then $g(a)=g(c-)$.
 But it contradicts the assumption that $b$ is a discontinuous point of $g$.

 We define

 Then $f$ is a well-defined non decreasing function and, consequently, Borel measurable.
 Moreover, it is easily seen that $f$ satisfies~\eqref{f_prop_of_measurability}.
 So, $f$ is $\sigma(\xi)$-measurable.
 Since $D_g$ is at most countable and $\{s:\ g(s)\neq f(s)\}\subseteq D_g$, we have that $f=g$ a.e.
-So, $g$ is $\sigma^{\star}(\xi)$-measurable, by Lemma~1.25~\cite{Kallenberg:2002}.
-It finishes the proof. \end{proof}
+Thus, $g$ is $\sigma^{\star}(\xi)$-measurable, that completes the proof of the proposition. \end{proof}